WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 - About General Assembly.
 - Course structure.
 - The final project.
-- Key concepts from the myGA prework.
+- Key concepts from the myGA pre-work.

 <aside class="notes">